 One of the most powerful moments of her blog came when she told the story of her boyfriend taking her to a spa retreat in California.
 You can imagine how she felt, surrounded by stereotypically beautiful and slim people.
 The spa included a naked bath, and she ended up going in for 10 minutes until moving to a solo bath to be alone.

-It wasn’t until sharing her experience in group therapy and realizing that everyone struggles with body issues that her perspective began to change, and she began to realize that she was not alone in her struggles.
+It wasn’t until sharing her experience in group therapy and realizing that everyone struggles with body issues that her perspective began to change, and she began to understand she was not alone in her struggles.

 This is a great story to show everyone that we don’t have to let the world define who we should be, what we should look like, and what we should do.
-Think for yourself, follow your heart, and do something because you want to do it, not because somebody else tells you to do it.
+Think for yourself, follow your heart, and do something because you want to do it, not because somebody else tells you you should.

 Mind-body connection is so important.
 So many people walk around absolutely hating themselves, whether it be what they are doing or the way that they look, and there are multiple industries out there that profit from this self-hatred.
 Next time you choose to criticize something about yourself, ask yourself where these thoughts are coming from, and how your life would be better if this ‘problem’ were fixed.
 Then ask yourself how your life would be better if you didn’t criticize yourself for this ‘problem.’
 You might just come to some pretty amazing realizations.